rossillingworth/tesb-rt-se/examples/camel/README.txt

 > cd examples
 > mvn clean install

-Prepare the TIF Container for the examples
+Prepare the TESB Container for the examples
 ===============================================================================

-Start TIF.
-From the TIF root directory:
+Start TESB.
+From the TESB root directory:

 > cd container
-> bin/tif
+> bin/trun

-In the TIF shell:
+In the TESB shell:

-> features:addurl mvn:com.talend.if.examples/osgi/1.0/xml/features
+> features:addurl mvn:org.talend.camel-examples/osgi/1.0/xml/features

 This command adds the features repository for the examples to the container.
 (See http://karaf.apache.org/manual/latest-2.2.x/users-guide/provisioning.html for